communitybridge/easycla/dev.md

 # You can simply run this launcher:
 # ok to use node v12+
 yarn serve:dev
+# or to start on 0.0.0.0 IP:
+yarn serve:ext

 # Or run it using this approach - points to the DEV database/environment
 node_modules/serverless/bin/serverless wsgi serve -s 'dev'